-- (a) Except as provided in Section 16(b) of this ordinance, the appeal of a disapproval or approval with modifications of a Plan shall governed by the following provisions: - (1) The disapproval or modification of any proposed Plan by the town, shall entitle the person submitting the Plan to a public hearing if such person submits written demand for a hearing within 15 days after receipt of written notice of disapproval or modifications. - (2) A hearing held pursuant to this section shall be conducted by the Development Review Committee within 30 days after the date of the appeal or request for a hearing. - (3) The Development Review Committee shall make recommendations to the governing body of the town, within 30 days after the date of the hearing on any Plan. - (4) The Governing Body of the town will render its final decision on any Plan within 30 days of receipt of the recommendations from the agency conducting the hearing. - (5) If the town upholds the disapproval or modification of a proposed Plan following the hearing, the person submitting the Plan shall then be entitled to appeal the town's decision to the Commission as provided in G.S.
-113A-61(c) and 15A NCAC 4B .0118(d)

-(b) In the event that a Plan is disapproved pursuant to Section 6(j) of this ordinance, the applicant may appeal the town's disapproval of the Plan directly to the Commission.
+- (A) Except as provided in subsection (B) herein, the appeal of a disapproval or approval with modifications of a Plan shall governed by the following provisions: - (1) The disapproval or modification of any proposed Plan by the Lincoln County Soil and Water Department, shall entitle the Person submitting the Plan to a public hearing if such Person submits written demand for a hearing within 15 days after receipt of written notice of disapproval or modifications. - (2) A hearing held pursuant to this section shall be conducted by the Lincoln County Environmental Review Board within 30 days after the date of the appeal or request for a hearing. - (3) The Lincoln County Environmental Review Board will render its final decision on any Plan within 10 days of the hearing. - (4) If the Lincoln County Environmental Review Board upholds the disapproval or modification of a proposed Plan following the hearing, the Person submitting the Plan shall then be entitled to appeal that decision to the Commission as provided in G.S. §113A-61(c) and 15A NCAC 4B .0118(d). - (B) In the event that a Plan is disapproved pursuant to §152.06(N) of this chapter, the applicant may appeal Lincoln County's disapproval of the Plan directly to the Commission.